herkkules/herkkules/README.md

 **Complex Information Systems Design:**

 My sharp focus is on making creativity profitable.
-I specialise in designing elegant and user-centric information systems rooted in open standards, ensuring long-term adaptability, interoperability, and strategic alignment.
-My independent approach means I am free from vendor or proprietary biases, enabling me to focus on creating solutions that maximise long-term value and options for your organization.
+I specialise in designing elegant and user-centric information systems rooted in open standards, ensuring long-term maintainability, measurability and**Artificial Intelligence**-readyness.
+My independent approach means I am free from vendor or proprietary biases, enabling me to focus on creating solutions that maximise value and options for your organization.

 >  - **Resilient Operations:**  I design systems that thrive under pressure, ensuring operational continuity even in the face of disruption.
 From fail-safe architectures to redundancy planning, resilience is built into every layer.